Causes of Edema continued...

-Edema symptoms depend on the amount of edema and the body part affected.
+Your symptoms will depend on the amount of edema you have and where you have it.

-Edema in a small area from an infection or inflammation (such as a mosquito bite) may cause no symptoms at all.
-On the other hand, a large local allergic reaction (such as from a bee sting) may cause edema affecting the entire arm.
-Here, tense skin, pain, and limited movement can be symptoms of edema.
+Edema in a small area from infection or inflammation (like a mosquito bite) may cause no symptoms at all.
+On the other hand, a large allergic reaction (such as from a bee sting) may cause edema on your entire arm that can bring tense skin, pain, and limited movement.

-Food allergies may cause tongue or throat edema, which can be life-threatening if it interferes with breathing.
+or throat edema.
+This can be life-threatening if it interferes with your breathing.

-Leg edema of any cause can cause the legs to feel heavy and interfere with walking.
+Leg edema can make the legs feel heavy.
+This can affect walking.
 In edema and heart disease, for example, the legs may easily weigh an extra 5 or 10 pounds each.
 Severe leg edema can interfere with blood flow, leading to ulcers on the skin.

-Pulmonary edema causes shortness of breath, which can be accompanied by low oxygen levels in the blood.
-Some people with pulmonary edema may experience a cough with frothy sputum.
+Pulmonary edema causes shortness of breath and sometimes low oxygen levels in the blood.
+Some people with pulmonary edema may have a cough.

 To treat edema, you often must treat its underlying cause.
 For example, you might take allergy medications to treat swelling from allergies.